 Unlike the Vanguard tripod, this one doesn't weigh as much and the 3lbs weight means you can easily carry it outdoors for shoots and photography.

 It has attracted a fair share of reviews, thanks to its versatility and lightweight nature.
-For now, it has an average rating of 4.7-stars out of 5 on Amazon.
 As per Fakespot's estimates, you can trust 90% of the reviews.

 The name says it all.
 Thanks to the lightweight nature, the Tycka Rangers Tripod proves to be a useful travel tripod and will likely fit most cabin bags without any hassles.
 The lightweight nature also makes it an ideal tripod for outdoor shoots.
 Again, you will find the trusted ball design, which makes it easy to shoot video transitions and change the frame of a shot quickly.